Skip to main content

 The recruitment consultant skillset

 There are a few key skills that recruitment consultants need to have to be successful.
-Before thinking about how your skillset matches up to what's required, ask yourself "what makes a great recruitment consultant?"
+Firstly, ask yourself, "what makes a great recruitment consultant?"

-You'll need to sell yourself and the benefits of your business to potential clients to convince them that you're the ideal partner for sourcing their new talent.
-You will also typically find yourself selling individual candidates to your clients as well as selling employers and their businesses to prospective employees.
+You'll need to sell yourself and the benefits of your recruitment business to potential clients, to convince them that you're the ideal partner for sourcing their new talent.
+This means showcasing specific industry knowledge, good negotiation skills and demonstrate your ability to meet deadlines.

 Networking in recruitment

-The first skill you'll need is the ability to build relationships and connect with people.
-Success in recruitment isn't built on one-off transactions, it's all about networking, so you’ll need to be confident meeting new people and establishing trust.
-You'll also need to get to know your clients and understand their needs, so you can offer appropriate advice.
+To start with, the first skill you'll need is the ability to build relationships and connect with people.
+Success in recruitment is all about networking, rather than one-off transactions.
+You’ll need to be confident meeting new clients and establishing trust.
+You'll also need to get to know your clients and understand their needs, so you can offer appropriate advice on suitable candidates.

 Recruitment market and industry knowledge

-Along with getting to know your clients, you'll also need to gain an understanding of the markets you recruit into.
+Along with getting to know your clients, you'll also need to gain an understanding of the markets you’re recruiting for.
 A recruitment consultant needs to be able to quickly understand and assess a company’s needs, as well as the skills and experience of potential employees.
-You'll need to keep up to date with industry news and changes so you can provide relevant advice to clients and candidates.
-You'll need to know about salary expectations, common complaints from employees and employers in your chosen industries, and trends that could impact the job market.
+You'll need to stay up to date with industry news and changes so you can provide relevant advice to clients and candidates.
+You'll need to know about the average salary for each role, common complaints from employees and employers in your chosen industries, and trends that could impact the job market.

-Businesses are looking for expert insight and you can build your knowledge using Twitter and LinkedIn to review news and commentary to provide your own views on issues affecting relevant industries.
+Businesses are looking for expert insight, and you can build your knowledge using LinkedIn to review news and commentary.
+Provide your own views on issues affecting relevant industries will bring added value to your clients and candidates.
 You can also join in with online discussions and draw on your own experiences.
 If you can identify failures in the way things are currently done, it could help you design ways to deliver a better service and fill a gap in the recruitment market.
-This will all help you to increase your standing and establish yourself as someone worth listening to.
+This will all help you to increase your standing and establish yourself as an expert at recruiting in multiple fields.

 Recruitment consultant insurance

-Advising clients naturally comes with risk - should a client feel advice you've provided has impacted them negatively they could take legal action.
-You may also hold large quantities of commercially sensitive and personal data, so you'll need to make sure you're protected against a data breach.
-To protect your business against these risks you'll want to take out recruitment insurance that can help with reputation management and cover the costs of legal defence and claims.
+Advising clients naturally comes with risk – should a client feel that the advice you provided impacted them negatively, they could take legal action against you.
+You may also hold large quantities of commercially sensitive and personal data.
+This means you'll need to make sure you're protected against a data breach.
+To protect your business against these risks, you'll want to take out recruitment insurance.
+This can help with reputation management and cover the costs of your legal defence should a client or candidate make a claim against you.